peter50216/trailblazer.github.io/guides/trailblazer-in-20-minutes.md

   </div>
 </div>

-A vertical *Authentication* layer allows to involve policies at every point in your code.
+A vertical *Authorization* layer allows to involve policies at every point in your code.

 Following that approach will lead to controllers being empty HTTP endpoints, lean models with persistence-relevant scopes, finders and associations, only, and a handful of new, innovating objects helping you to implement the business.